greedy17/ManagrAI/README.md

 3. Create a super user `server/manage.py createsuperuser`
 4. Run your frontend and backend servers `server/manage.py runserver` & `npm run serve`
 5. Run the task processor `server/manage.py process_tasks`
-6. To refresh data every 5 mins (resource data) and 12 hours (object fields) run the cron jobs *(Only run this once and then end the cron job otherwise you will use up all the licenses we all share)*
+6. To refresh data every 10 mins (resource data) and 12 hours (object fields) run the cron jobs *(Only run this once and then end the cron job otherwise you will use up all the licenses we all share)*
 7. Create a new user through the user registration screen (remember you will need the code)
 8. Integrate Salesforce, zoom, slack and nylas
-9. Create your first zoom meeting and invite a user *(note we will use this meeting as your fake testable meeting in the future see below)*
+9. Create your first zoom meeting and invite a user *(note we will use this meeting as your fake testable meeting)*
+10. Navigate to the admin pannel and find your meeting in the ZoomMeetings tab copy the unique id for this meeting
+11. In your environment variables (managr/server/.env) paste the meeting uuid in ZOOM_FAKE_MEETING_UUID

 ### Setting up ngrok